Autodesk/synthesis/emulation/emulator-building.md

 After this is complete, move on to building buildroot.

-## PHase 3: Building the Initial RAM Disk
+## Phase 3: Building the Initial RAM Disk

 Move into the buildroot directory.
 This process is much simpler as it is one make command, however it is much longer time-wise.